Godot04/Libft/README.md

 - Memory is properly managed with no leaks
 - Functions handle edge cases (NULL pointers, empty strings, etc.)
 - The library is designed to be reusable in future 42 projects

-## 🎓 About 42 School

-42 is a project-based programming school with a peer-to-peer learning approach and no teachers or formal classes.
-Students learn through hands-on projects, collaboration, and continuous evaluation.

 ## 👤 Author